 We hope you will come and try Jones the Shepherd’s Hut for yourselves.

-Special offer: Book a stay in Jones the Shepherd’s Hut during May and June 2019 and benefit from 10% off the full price of accommodation.
-You must book by Monday 13th May 2019 and quote “WelcometoJones” at the time of booking by phone or online and we will apply the discount.
-Offer is subject to availability and excludes Friday 24 – Monday 27th May.
+Special offer: Book a stay in Jones the Shepherd’s Hut during June 2019 and benefit from 10% off the full price of accommodation.
+You must quote “WelcometoJones” at the time of booking by phone or online and we will apply the discount.
+Offer is subject to availability for bookings 1 – 30 June 2019.

 Check availability for our pet friendly glamping or call 01341 250482